xero/dotfiles/README.md

 # clean home

-i'm all about living a __comfy__ and clean digital life, so that means a tidy and organized home dir. my `~` and this repo, follow the [XDG spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).  here's a generalized breakdown:
+i'm all about living a *comfy* and clean digital life, so that means a tidy and organized home directory. my `~` and this repo, follow the [XDG spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).  here's a generalized breakdown:

 ```
 .
 ├── .config/ $XDG_CONFIG_HOME --> app specific configs
 │   ├── nvim
 │   ├── tmux
-│   ├── zsh
+│   ├── zsh       --> each app has a folder
 │   │   └── zshrc --> config files
 │   └── etc...
 ├── .local/